hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/readme.md

 * [Azure](https://kubernetes.github.io/ingress-nginx/deploy/#azure)
 * [GCE-GKE](https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke)
 <br/>
 If no above option is suitable for you, others are also available.
-Refer to the[documentation](https://kubernetes.github.io/ingress-nginx/deploy/)
+Refer to the [documentation](https://kubernetes.github.io/ingress-nginx/deploy/)